Micro Focus: History

 In December 2013, Micro Focus acquired the Orbix, Orbacus and Artix software product lines from Progress Software.
 These market-leading implementations of the CORBA standard were originally developed by IONA Technologies.

 On 15 September 2014, Micro Focus announced that it would acquire The Attachmate Group for US$1.2 billion in shares, which would give it ownership of the Attachmate, NetIQ, Novell, and SUSE product lines.
 Attachmate's parent company Wizard Parent LLC—consisting of the investment groups Elliott Management Corporation, Francisco Partners, Golden Gate Capital, and Thoma Bravo, would hold a 40% stake in Micro Focus post-acquisition.
 With the purchase of Attachmate, Micro Focus became the owner of the Unix operating system.

 In 2015, Micro Focus acquired Authasas, which produces authentication middleware.

 On 22 March 2016, Micro Focus announced its intent to acquire Serena Software, then valued at US$540 million.
 The acquisition was completed on 2 May 2016.

 On 7 September 2016, Micro Focus announced its intent to merge with Hewlett Packard Enterprise’s software business segment.
 The merger was completed on 1 September 2017.

 On 4 October 2016, Micro Focus announced it had acquired Gwava Inc., an enterprise information archiving business.

 On 19 March 2018, Micro Focus shares fell 55% to 849p after the company warned of a sharp fall in revenue; its chief executive, Chris Hsu, resigned.

-On 2 July 2018, it was announced that Micro Focus would sell its SUSE business segment to EQT Partners for $2.535 billion.
+On 2 July 2018, it was announced that Micro Focus would sell its SUSE business segment to EQT AB for $2.535 billion.

-In July 2020, Micro Focus acquired Turkish cybersecurity company ATAR Labs for an undisclosed amount.
+In July 2020, Micro Focus acquired Turkish cybersecurity company ATAR Labs for $8 million.

 In August 2022, Canadian software firm OpenText announced that it would acquire Micro Focus in a deal valued at US$6 billion.
 The acquisition was approved by the court on 27 January 2023, so allowing the transaction to be completed on 31 January 2023.

+In November 2023 OpenText announced that it would divest its Application Modernization and Connectivity (AMC) division to Rocket Software.
+The deal completed on 1 May 2024.

+AMC includes the COBOL business that formed the original Micro Focus.

 Acucorp, Inc.

 Acucorp was founded in 1988 by sister and brother, Pamela Coker, CEO, and Drake Coker, Chief Scientist.
 Drake wrote a file system, Vision, and a COBOL compiler, ACUCOBOL-85, now called ACUCOBOL-GT.
-ACUCOBOL-GT offers a comprehensive set of extensions for programming and managing Graphical User Interfaces (GUIs).
+ACUCOBOL-GT offers a comprehensive set of extensions for programming and managing graphical user interfaces (GUIs).
 With these extensions, an ACUCOBOL-GT developer can add a full-featured GUI entirely in COBOL to an existing program.